 Woodburn Dragstrip is celebrating its 58th year of Motorsports activity in the

 Northwest.
 Beginning in 1961 as a 1/8 mile dragstrip, the dragstrip was lengthened to provide for 1/4 mile drag racing in 1963.
 Jim Livingston purchased Woodburn Dragstrip in 1972 and has provided the guidance and excitement of this premier racing facility ever since.
 This family tradition of excellence continues under the same dedication and perseverance of the current owners: Daughter, Cherie Severance, along with her Husband, Joey, and daughters, Preslie and Kinzley.
-TOgether with Operations manager, Gwendolyn Oakley, and Track Operations Manager, Randy Nichols, and a dedicated crew, Woodburn Dragstrip is a family friendly environment where people come to have a great time.
+Together with Operations Manager: Gwendolyn Oakley and dedicated crew members, Woodburn Dragstrip is a family friendly environment where people come to have a great time and see great racing.

 Woodburn Dragstrip has been named NHRA Division Six Track of the Year in the Northwest numerous times, and most recently in 2021.
 Woodburn Dragstrip is the winningest Track in the History of the Nationwide Summit Racing NHRA ET Finals with 18 Team Championships.